Purgatory (2024) & Purgatory: Chaos Expansion (2025)

 My Main Responsibilities:

-Shown above are some of the Chaos Expansion Pack’s “Item Cards”, which changed the flow of the game with their various effects, often scaling in power based on a color-rarity system.
+Shown below are some of the Chaos Expansion Pack’s “Item Cards”, which changed the flow of the game with their various effects, often scaling in power based on a color-rarity system.
 Under the banner of the single Item Card, there were two types (Type A & B) which indicated when they could be played.
-The colors of the frames correlate with how many of a given card exists in the deck, with blue being x4, purple being x2, and orange being x1.
-Only one Item Card may be used per duel per player.
+The colors correlate with how many of a given card exists in the deck as well as their general power level.
 I was responsible for designing nearly every single one of the Chaos Expansion Pack’s new Item Cards.
 I came up with the overarching item card system that influenced combat as well as normal gameplay, all the card effects listed below the illustrations, the color-rarity system influencing the cards’ strength and quantities available, and amended my rulebook from the base game to accommodate the expansion as well as improvements to its readability.